Westside, Los Angeles: Mapping L.A. boundaries

 Los Angeles Times readers submitted more than 300 maps, with borders ranging from Lincoln to La Brea and beyond.
 The most common east/west dividing lines were: Downtown, La Cienega Boulevard (the most common street cited), and the 405 freeway (the most common answer).

-The Times analyzed the results and no one definition approached a majority.
-Ultimately, the Los Angeles Times Mapping Project settled on a definition comprising 101.28 sqmi, encompassing not only districts in the city of Los Angeles but also two unincorporated neighborhoods, plus the cities of Beverly Hills, Culver City, and Santa Monica, but excluding all of the city of West Hollywood – even areas west of La Cienega Boulevard.
+The Times analyzed the results, and no single definition approached a majority.
+Ultimately, the Los Angeles Times Mapping Project settled on a definition comprising 101.28 sqmi, encompassing not only districts in the city of Los Angeles but also two unincorporated neighborhoods of L.A.
+County, plus the cities of Beverly Hills, Culver City, and Santa Monica — while excluding all of the city of West Hollywood, even areas west of La Cienega Boulevard.

 Neighborhoods and districts

-According to the Mapping L.A. survey of the Los Angeles Times the Westside includes all of the below neighborhoods:
+According to the Mapping L.A. survey of the Los Angeles Times, the Westside includes all of the below neighborhoods that are part of the city of Los Angeles: